1 Timothy Chapter 5

 11. And at the same time, they also learn to be lazy; going about to various houses.
 And they’re not only lazy, but also foolish babblers and meddling busybodies saying improper things.

-12. Therefore, I’m resolved that younger women are to marry, to bear children, to manage their household, and to give the one opposing us no opportunity for slander on their account.
+12. Therefore, I’m resolved that younger women are to marry, to bear children, to manage their households, and to give the one opposing us no opportunity for slander on their account.

 13. For some of these women already turned away after Satan.